NFL Thanksgiving Games 2025 RECAP!

 And yes, like the first eight weeks, he was doing all the things that you wanted

-Because now he is actually impacting games directly by taking down the quarterback in big spots and doing exactly the thing the Packers wanted him to do.
-So
+But don't let the football nerds tell you there's no difference between Micah Parsons now, these last three weeks, and Micah Parsons a month ago, because now he's actually impacting games directly by taking down the quarterback in big spots and doing exactly the thing the Packers wanted him to do.

-Like, like, that guy made so many big plays in this game.
+Like, like that guy made so many big plays in this game.
 Romeo Dobbs had a touchdown.

-They've been able to find a way to
+They've, they've, they've been able to find a way to

 survive.
 And on the other side, the Lions lose Amon Ross St.

 Brown in this game very early in the game.
-He gets rolled up on a double roll-up, and he's out.
+He gets rolled up on like a double roll-up, and he's out.

 Campbell said after the game, they'd be lucky to get him back in a week or two.
 So it's a somewhat significant injury, it sounds like.

-And that is a major concern for an offense that you saw what a destabilizing destabilizing effect that had.
+And that is a major concern for an offense that you saw what a destabilizing effect that had.
 He is the anchor of everything with Gibbs.

 Let's listen to Dan Campbell after the game.

 So like I told the team, it's frustrating.
-I know we got a lot to be thankful for even after a loss.
+I know we got a lot to be thankful for, even after a loss.

 You know,